MSc Molecular Medicine

 UEA has enormous expertise in biomedical research, with a global reputation for academic excellence and strong links with the major institutes based across the Norwich Research Park.

 This year-long MSc programme is split into two parts.
 In part one of the programme you’ll take most of your taught modules, giving you the opportunity to learn skills in data analysis, critical evaluation of data, and report writing in molecular medicine.

-You’ll develop useful transferable skills to support your learning and career development, such as scientific writing, science communication and engagement and ethics.
+Through Research Skills for Molecular Medicine and Bioscience Seminars, you’ll develop useful transferable skills to support your learning and career development, such as scientific writing, science communication and engagement and ethics.